 - Sink, bucket, wash tub, plastic tub, or clothes washer

 Directions for Large Batch Raw Wool Cleaning

-Step 1: Fill washing machine with warm water.
-If your washer only runs hot or cold, fill half of the washer with cold water, switch to the hot setting, and manually agitate the drum for a few moments to mix the hot and cold water together.
+Step 1: Fill a top-loading washing machine with warm water.
+If your washer only runs hot or cold, fill half of the washer with cold water, switch to the hot water setting, and manually agitate the drum for a few moments to mix the hot and cold water together.

 Step 3: Either manually agitate the drum again to mix in the soap or turn on the washing machine briefly (about 30 seconds) to mix in the liquid dish soap.

 Step 4: Load up to 2 and a half pounds of raw wool into the washing machine.
 Push it down into the water as gently as possible.
 Take care not to manipulate the wool to sink it into the water any more than you have to in order to avoid wet felting.

 Step 5: Allow the wool to soak in the washer for 25 minutes.